arnfred/covid-19/README.md

 have implemented one week earlier (green solid vertical line).

-As should be apperant from the plot, the cost of a week's delay would be equal to 11700 deaths by June 8th.
+As should be apperant from the plot, the cost of a week's delay would be equal to more than 10000 deaths by June 8th.
 That's more than 40% of the total amounts of deaths at this point in time.
 What's not shown in the graph is that the difference by April 22nd (today's day as I'm writing this), the difference is already 6100 deaths.